-Heritage Steel cookware is an American-made brand that's not as well known as All-Clad, but has some impressive features, including 5 thick plies and a cookware surface made from 316Ti stainless steel (like Saladmaster, but considerably less expensive).
+Heritage Steel cookware is an American-made brand that's not as well known as All-Clad, but has some impressive features, including 5 plies and a cookware surface made from 316Ti stainless steel (like Saladmaster, but considerably less expensive).
+Their new (as of October 2023) Eater line has a 304 stainless cooking surface (like All-Clad).

-Our Heritage Steel Cookware review takes a look at this brand to find out how it stacks up against All-Clad, Saladmaster, and other high-end stainless steel cookware.
+Our Heritage Steel Cookware review takes a look at this brand, including features, pros and cons, and more.
+We also look at Heritage Steel vs. All-Clad, Heritage Steel vs. Made In, and Heritage Steel vs. Saladmaster.
 Find out if this brand is a good fit for your kitchen.

 Our Heritage Steel Recommendation

 Heritage Steel is excellent quality cookware completely made in the USA.
 The prices run similar to All-Clad and the lifetime warranty ensures these pans will last just as long.
-The sets have good pieces and the cookware is a pleasure to use.
+The sets have good pieces (especially the 8 piece sets) and the cookware is a pleasure to use.
 Overall, a top quality brand.
 Highly recommended.

 Heritage Steel Cookware at a Glance